 80km - 05:00am Saturday

 As it is dark until 7am and we start at 5am all 50 km, 80 km & 100km runners must start with a headlight for the first two laps and you may need it for later ones.
 100 milers will need lamps from 6pm Friday and all night ( till 7 ish).
 It get's dark between 6 and 7 pm so you may need more batterys for then if you are still going on your last lap.

 Cut Off Times:

-This only really applies to the 100km & 100 mile runners.
+This applies to all runners.
 You must have commenced your last lap by 6pm as by this time it will be getting dark and cold and fatigue will be a factor.
 It won’t be nice!

 Aid Stations:Start/Finish line